Core Inflation, How It's Calculated, Its Critical Role

 How the Fed Uses the Core Inflation Rate

 The Fed's tools are slow-acting.
-It can take 6-18 months before the effect of a change in the Fed funds rate will impact inflation.
+It can take 6 to 18 months before the effect of a change in the Fed funds rate will impact inflation.

 How does the fed funds rate affect inflation?
 If the fed funds rate increases, so will the rate for bank loans and adjustable rate mortgages.
 As credit tightens, economic growth slows.
 Companies must lower their prices to stay in business.
 That reduces inflation.